Skip to content

 With age, arthritis can cause the joints in our knees, hands, wrists, and feet to become stiff and sore.

 You can also try basic exercises at home.
-Though you might be tempted to keep your neck still when it hurts, staying immobile will only increase the stiffness.
-It will also cause you to lose even more movement.
-Stretching and strengthening exercises will help keep your neck limber and reduce your arthritis pain.
+Though you might be tempted to keep your neck still when it hurts, staying immobile will only increase stiffness and cause you to lose even more movement.
+Stretching and strengthening exercises will help keep your neck limber and reduce arthritis pain.

-Arthritis is a lifelong battle that’s mostly spent going uphill, but sometimes we can get ahead of it by doing the right therapies and providing the right treatments.
-Stay ahead of Arthritis by taking preventive measures and by using proper techniques to treat joint pain.
+Arthritis is a lifelong battle that’s spent chiefly going uphill, but sometimes, we can get ahead by doing suitable therapies and providing the right treatments.
+Stay ahead of Arthritis by taking preventive measures and using proper techniques to treat joint pain.

-Much more research needs to be done before specific guidelines for using vitamin D to prevent or treat thyroid disease are established by the medical community.
-However, given the growing understanding of how important vitamin D is to overall health, it’s worth making sure you’re getting enough of it.
+Much more research needs to be done before the medical community establishes specific guidelines for using vitamin D to prevent or treat thyroid disease.
+However, given the growing understanding of vitamin D’s importance to overall health, it’s worth ensuring you get enough of it.
 You might even want to talk to your doctor about testing you for a deficiency, especially if you have a thyroid condition or are at risk for one.

 Yoga can be a helpful form of exercise for people with arthritis, as it is low-impact and can help improve flexibility and range of motion.
 Some yoga poses may need to be modified or avoided, depending on the person’s specific condition and needs.
-It’s important to work with a qualified yoga instructor who can help tailor the practice to your individual needs and abilities.
+Working with a qualified yoga instructor who can help tailor the practice to your individual needs and abilities is essential.
 Additionally, it’s always a good idea to check with your doctor before beginning any new exercise program, including yoga.

 Yoga can be a helpful practice for individuals with arthritis of the spine and neck, as it can help to increase flexibility and reduce tension in the area.
 Some specific yoga poses that may be helpful for arthritis in the neck include:

 3. Sphinx pose: Lie on your stomach with your elbows under your shoulders and your forearms on the ground.
-Slowly lift your head and chest up, keeping your neck long.
+Slowly lift your head and chest, keeping your neck long.

 Please follow and like us: